Northern Irish police work to assess threat after staff data leak | Law-Order

 "We have issued updated personal security advice to all of our officers and staff and have established an emergency threat assessment group," the Police Service of Northern Ireland (PSNI) said in an update.
 "As well as general advice on safety and security this multi-disciplinary group will focus on immediate support to those with specific circumstances which they believe place them or their families at immediate risk or increased threat of harm."

 Britain's MI5 intelligence agency increased the threat level in Northern Ireland from domestic terrorism to severe - meaning an attack is highly likely - after an off-duty officer was left seriously wounded in February following a gun attack by the new IRA, one of the small militant groups opposed to peace.
-The PSNI said it had sought help from an independent advisor to conduct a review "in order to understand what happened, how it happened and what we can do immediately to prevent such a breach happening in the future."
+Separately on Wednesday, the PSNI said it was investigating the circumstances around the theft of documents, including a spreadsheet with the names of over 200 serving officers and staff, a police issue laptop and radio.

+They are belived to have been stolen from a private vehicle on July 6, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)